Children's Hospital is part of the UPMC family.

 Chronic abdominal pain or the fear of pain is a common complaint in children with chronic intestinal pseudo-obstruction and may be treated with behavioral or relaxation therapy as well as with non-narcotic medicines.

-Some children benefit from small, frequent meals.
+Some children on a bowel obstruction diet benefit from small, frequent meals.
 Others are unable or unwilling to eat because of the severity of their symptoms.
 For those who cannot eat, nutritional support may be provided using predigested liquid diets that are fed through tubes placed into the stomach or intestines (enteral feeding).
 One method uses a nasogastric tube (NG-tube), which is placed through a nasal passageway into the stomach.
 Another method uses a gastrostomy (G-tube), in which a liquid diet is fed directly into the stomach through a tube that has been surgically introduced through the abdominal wall.
 Gastrostomy is not effective when the obstruction occurs in the stomach.
 In that case, a third method involves feeding through a jejunostomy (J-tube).
 A jejunostomy feeding tube is surgically placed in the small intestine (jejunum).
 Besides providing nutrition, both the gastrostomy and jejunostomy can act as an outlet if needed to decrease pressure and pain in the bowel.